SBC Correspondents – the dream team!

 SIRF at Home 2020

-This year we were really disapointed we couldn't make it to SIRF on the High Street.
+We were really disappointed we couldn't make it to SIRF 2020 on the High Street.
 Instead we have been getting involved in SIRF at Home.
 We have created this short film which highlights how the BMBF Correspondents have been involved over the past few years.
 We hope you enjoy!

 Read the Correspondents SIRF19 blog...